Attic Mold Inspections & Mold Remediation in Renton

 Climate Considerations

-- Annual Rainfall: 37 inches
+- 37 inches of rain a year.

 Local Housing Profile